Jadyngg19/Back-End-Ecommerce/README.md

 ## Contact

-If you have any questions about this application, please contact me at jadyngg19@gmail.com.
-You can find more of my work on https://github.com/Jadyngg19.
+If you have any questions about this application, please contact me at jadyngg19@gmail.com and you can find more of my work on https://github.com/Jadyngg19.